Last Updated: September 2019

 We use Amazon Web Service to host our Websites.
 Amazon Web Service is a cloud based service with servers located throughout the world.
 Therefore, it is possible that your Personal Data will be stored outside the EEA.
 However, Amazon Web Service is part of the EU-US Privacy Shield scheme that seeks to secure your data to an equivalent level as that required within the EEA.

 Social Media Links

 When you visit our site, you are able to opt-out of the use of all cookies which are not strictly necessary.
-If you opt-out, you may continue to browse our Website but certain functionality may not be available due to technological constraints as some features of our Website relies on cookies to operate correctly.
+If you opt-out, you may continue to browse our Websites but certain functionality may not be available due to technological constraints as some features of our Websites relies on cookies to operate correctly.